Sunseekers: The Immigrant Architects That Created Hippie California

 Image 1) © J. Paul Getty Trust.
 Getty Research Institute, Los Angeles (2004.R.10)

-Turn of the Century Southern California was a place where aspirations and dreams slotted together with the search for a new and healthier way to live, with more space and more sun… to get out of the clutches of TB which was ravaging overcrowded cities .
-Being a big fan of modernist architecture I was always going to find my way to Lovell Health House and Lovell Beach House.
-Both houses are known to fans of American modernism for their design but not many know the background story to why they were built, and who precisely Dr Philip Lovell was.
-It’s too easy when writing about the Hollywood Hills to fall back on the assumption that anything grand and modernist was designed for a movie director or a queen or king of the silver screen.
-But actually, the early modernist buildings in the late 1920s were the domain of the new age healthy-living crowd.
+Turn of the Century Southern California was a place where aspirations and dreams slotted together with the search for a new and healthier way to live, with more space and more sun… to get out of the clutches of TB, which was ravaging overcrowded cities.
+Being big fans of modernist architecture, we were always going to find our way to Lovell Health House and Lovell Beach House.
+Both houses are known to fans of American modernism for their design, but not many know the background story as to why they were built and who precisely Dr Philip Lovell was.
+When writing about the Hollywood Hills, it’s too easy to fall back on the assumption that anything grand and modernist was designed for a movie director, Queen, or King of the silver screen.
+But actually, the early modernist buildings in the late 1920s were the domain of the new-age healthy-living crowd.

 interior view Lovell House Los Feliz